HumanRightsMeasurementInitiative/hrmi-dataportal-content/_posts/v3_1/0100-01-01-methodology-staging.md

 ===end-sub-heading

 ===text-section
+## Measuring Human Rights

-## There is no one-size-fits-all methodology for measuring human rights performance, so we use different methodologies, tailored to measure each set of rights.
+There is no one-size-fits-all methodology for measuring human rights performance, so we use different methodologies, tailored to measure each set of rights.

 ### Measuring civil and political rights